 Create boards that are specific to your niche or topic.
 You want to attract visitors and followers who are interested in your niche.

 Stick to your niche, at least in the beginning when you are establishing your brand.

 If you blog about blogging and you create a board about home office then it makes sense as these are related areas.

 4. Board description, keywords, and categories

 It is very important to add a proper description and keywords to your boards.
 Also, assign it to the right category.

-If you want the Pinterest algorithm to find your pin and display it on home feed then please pin it to your personal boards with right keywords, description, and category.
+If you want the Pinterest algorithm to find your pin and display it on your home feed then please pin it to your personal boards with the right keywords, description, and category.

 You cannot force this to other’s boards and group boards but you can do this to your own boards.

-If you are yet to add board description then click on the edit button on your board and add necessary keywords and description.
+If you are yet to add a board description then click on the edit button on your board and add the necessary keywords and description.